FREQUENTLY ASKED QUESTIONS

 Will there be a mechanic on tour?

 Yes, a mechanic will be available for minor repairs on the road.
-For more complicated repairs, there are several bicycle shops along our route.
+For more complicated repairs, there are several bicycle shops located along our route.

 How many participants will there be?

-We will be supporting approximately 50 riders.
+We will be supporting approximately 75 riders for 2020.

 Yes.
 Wait-listed riders will be contacted on a first come, first serve basis in the event of any cancellations.